Our local church is looking for our next pastor. How do we choose the right one?

 Written By

-Chip Hinds is the Southwest District Superintendent of the General Conference of the Church of God (Seventh Day).
+Chip Hinds is the Southwest District Superintendent of the General Conference of the Church of God (Seventh Day), and also serves Artios Christian College as the Kenneth G. Knoll Distinguished Chair of Christian Leadership.

 More From Author